MartinStokroos/nexus_base_ros/README.md

 compilation terminated.
 ```

-The reason for this could be, that there is something wrong in the sequence of instructions in the `CMakeList.txt` file or that the dependencies are not finished before linking because the make proces is threaded.
-The workaround is:
+The reason for this could be that there is something wrong in the sequence of instructions in the `CMakeList.txt` file.
+It could also be that the build of some dependencies are not finished before linking because the make proces is threaded.
+For the moment the workaround is:

 ```
 cd build/
 make -j4 nexus_base_ros
-cd
+cd ..
 catkin_make
 ```

 #

-Rosservice calls do not work with rosserial.
-ROS Melodic comes with rosserial version 0.8.0. rosserial 0.7.7 works.
+ROS service calls do not work with rosserial 0.8.0.
+ROS Melodic comes with rosserial version 0.8.0. but rosserial 0.7.7 works.
 Workaround:
 Download [rosserial](https://repology.org/project/rosserial/packages) 0.7.7 .
-Unzip and copy the following modules from the rosserial-0.7.7 package into the catkin src directory and rebuild the project:
+Unzip and copy the following modules from the rosserial-0.7.7 package into the catkin *src* directory and rebuild the project:

 ```
 rosserial